 - Conduct a site reconnaissance to document and assess habitat opportunities for Species at Risk

-- Assign relative potential for a SAR to be present based on habitat availability
+- Assign relative potential for a species at risk to be present based on habitat availability

 - Identify and contrast industry best practices for mitigation

-Knowledge and experience with basic field skills such as map reading, compass, and GPS is recommended, along with some familiarity with vegetation/ plant community identification, wildlife signs.
+Knowledge and experience with basic field skills such as map reading, compass, and GPS is recommended, along with some familiarity with vegetation/ plant community identification and wildlife signs.